nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 ## Add the script code to the raw page file

-In our example text, we have three different blocks separated by `</div>`s:
+In our example text, we have three different blocks separated by `div`s:
 "windows", "unix", and "mac".

 That means that our logic script will have to differentiate between those three